-- · Proximity to the Perth metropolitan region. - Strong and diverse natural resource base and suitable environment for renewable energy. - Proximity to transport links and Asian markets. - · Strong infrastructure base. - Extensive feedstock, water, landholdings
+- · Proximity to the Perth metropolitan region. - Strong and diverse natural resource base and suitable environment for renewable energy. - Proximity to transport links and Asian markets. - · Strong infrastructure base.

 MEGATRENDS SHAPING OUR FUTURE

 The following megatrends impacting globally will have some bearing on the future of the Peel moving into 2050.